 St. Peter's Basilica, located in Vatican City, is one of the most famous and impressive buildings in the world.
 Completed in 1626, it is considered a masterpiece of Renaissance architecture and is home to countless works of art and artifacts that have been accumulated over centuries.
-However, despite its fame and popularity, there are many secrets and hidden gems to discover within the basilica that is often overlooked by visitors.
+However, despite its fame and popularity, there are many secrets and hidden gems to discover within the St Peter's Basilica tour that is often overlooked by visitors.
 In this blog, we'll take a closer look at some of the lesser-known features and hidden gems on a tour of St. Peter's Basilica.

 Beneath the floor of St. Peter's Basilica lies a labyrinth of chapels, tombs, and crypts known as the Vatican Grottoes.
 This underground complex is accessible via a staircase near the sacristy and is open to the public.
 It is home to the tombs of many popes, including St. Peter himself, who is said to be buried beneath the main altar.
 Other notable tombs include those of Pope Pius XII and Pope John Paul II.